AbTrax/YABQOLA/README.md

-# YABQOLA — Yet Another Blender Quality of Life Add-on
+# YABQOLA - Yet Another Blender Quality of Life Extension

-**Version:** 1.2.1 · **Blender Compatibility:** 3.0+
+**Version:** 1.2.1 - **Blender Compatibility:** 4.2+

 YABQOLA is a modular collection of animation utilities for Blender created by **Xnom3d**.
 It focuses on speeding up common cleanup and timing tasks so you can stay in the flow while animating.
 Install it once and access every tool from the **Graph Editor**, **Dope Sheet**, or **3D Viewport** sidebars under the **YABQOLA** tab.

-> 💡 YABQOLA is actively evolving.
-We're committed to shipping new tools and refinements based on community suggestions—share your ideas and help guide the roadmap!
+> Note: YABQOLA is actively evolving.
+We're committed to shipping new tools and refinements based on community suggestions; share your ideas and help guide the roadmap!

+## Why Move to the Extensions Platform

+- Blender 4.2 introduces the extensions framework for cleaner, future-proof distribution.
+- Extension metadata lives in `blender_manifest.toml`, replacing `bl_info` for packaging.
+- Dependencies can be bundled as Python wheels to ensure offline installs.
+- Extensions must declare permissions up front so users know what data is accessed.
+- Converting is mostly a packaging update, so your existing Python modules still work.

 ---